“Let us offer ourselves and each other to Christ our God.”

 Mateos adds: “the phrasing [of the latter] is sometimes identical to [the former]” (2016: 259).

-Finally, in Luke 23: 46 we reads: “Then Jesus, crying out with a loud voice, said, ‘Father, into your hands I commend [παρατίθεμαι] my spirit.’
+Finally, Luke 23: 46 reads: “Then Jesus, crying out with a loud voice, said, ‘Father, into your hands I commend [παρατίθεμαι] my spirit.’
 Having said this, he breathed his last.”

-As can be seen from the above, the two words in question are closely associated with sacrifice.
+As can be seen from the above, the two words in question are terms used for sacrifice.
 Jesus’ utterance before taking his last breath further solidifies this conclusion.

-Furthermore, we must also consider the original Hebrew sense of ‘sacrifice,’ קרבן (qorban), which means “cause to come near” (Moffitt, 2022:163).
-Thus, sacrifice means: to draw near God by bring the offering—to sacrifice or to offer by bringing sacrifice or offering.
-Based on these considerations, our translating the two terms as ‘offer,’ as in a sacrifice, makes an eminent sense.
+Furthermore, if we consider the original Hebrew word for ‘sacrifice,’ קרבן (qorban), which means “cause to come near” (Moffitt, 2022:163), it becomes clear that sacrifice does not mean slaughter.
+Rather, it means: to draw near God by bring the offering; or, to sacrifice (offer) by bringing sacrifice (offering).
+Drawing near with gifts is the basic idea of sacrifice.
+Based on these considerations, our translating the two terms as ‘offer,’ as in sacrifice, makes an eminent sense.
+In the Romanian Liturgy, the text is simply: “Let us offer [sǎ o dǎm] ourselves and each other…”

 If loving God means to love the neighbor (Matt 22.38; Mark 12.28), to offer ourselves to God is to do so for the neighbor.